MPHRS/Genomic-data-analysis/Project_4_Tardigrades/Report.md

 To determine evolutionary conservation, orthologs of nuclear-localized proteins were searched using **BLAST+** against the **UniProtKB/Swiss-Prot** database ([UniProt](https://www.uniprot.org/)). *R. varieornatus* sequences were **excluded** from the query set to avoid self-matches and ensure ortholog detection from other species.

 ### Documentation
-All intermediate files, parameter settings, and custom scripts used for sequence processing, filtering, and analysis are archived and described in the **laboratory notebook** (see Appendix).
+All intermediate files, parameter settings, and custom scripts used for sequence processing, filtering, and analysis are archived and described in the **laboratory notebook** (see Supplementary materials).

----

-Let me know if you'd like to add citations in a specific format (e.g., APA, MLA, or journal-specific), or expand the section on gene model training or localization confidence scoring.

 ---